-- 1. Develop a plan to systemically reinforce good safety habits throughout RFTA. - 2.
-Develop a system to identify, evaluate, and implement innovative ideas to proactively implement safety throughout RFTA. - 3.
-Develop a plan to more fully integrate the public in RFTA's safety culture.
+- 1. Develop a plan to systemically reinforce good safety habits throughout the Authority. - 2.
+Develop a system to identify, evaluate, and implement innovative ideas to proactively implement safety throughout the Authority. - 3.
+Develop a plan to more fully integrate the public in the Authority's safety culture.